Germplasm Enhancement of Maize

 The project successfully partners industry and public sector researchers to address a wide array of germplasm trait and research needs, and utilizes a wide range of exotic germplasm from all over the world.
 This includes germplasm provided by international public and private cooperators in Brazil, Argentina, Chile, Peru, Thailand, and Canada, as well as germplasm from CIMMYT and the original populations identified by the LAMP.
 Proprietary germplasm from more than 40 private developers has been used to create approximately 600 breeding crosses that are now part of the GEM Project.

 The GEM project was funded by the federal government with an initial $500,000 in 1995.
 The USDA-ARS GEM Project is currently funded with $1,300,000 by the federal government and has 26 private cooperators, 21 public cooperators, one non-government organization, 12 international private cooperators, and 4 international public cooperators in year 2010.
 The Ames, IA component focuses on 25% exotic germplasm while the Raleigh, NC component focuses on 50% exotic germplasm.
-The Ames, IA GEM project is coordinated by Dr. Mike Blanco, USDA-ARS.
-The Raleigh, NC project is a collaborative effort between NC Stateís Dr. Major Goodman and USDA-ARS researchers.
+The Ames, IA GEM project is coordinated by Dr. Dave Peters, USDA-ARS.
+The Raleigh, NC GEM project is coordinated by Dr. Matt Krakowsky and collaboratively by NC Stateís Dr. Major Goodman.
 A Technical Steering Group (TSG) provides expertise and a forum for discussion and guidance on issues of significance to maize genetic research.
 The TSG membership is elected at the annual GEM Cooperators meeting.

 The products of the GEM Project include new sources of germplasm that are available to all researchers free of charge through the North Central Regional Plant Introduction Station (NCRPIS).
 Released germplasm is expected to have immediate utility for incorporation into corn breeding programs by the commercial and public sectors.
 Commercial products are expected to be derived from the progeny of GEM germplasm crossed to adapted lines.
 New research information will be generated and shared with the scientific community, and includes (i) characterization of germplasm for agronomic performance and traits, (ii) breeding methodology for enhancement of un-adapted (exotic) germplasm, and (iii) germplasm with unique value-added traits (VATís) for further research applications, e.g. genomics research.
 Greater usage of released germplasm will ultimately broaden the germplasm base of maize.
 The GEM program may serve as a future model for germplasm enhancement of other crop species based on the degree of success achieved.